-The complaints are substantially similar and allege, among other things, that BBPLC and the other banks individually and collectively violated provisions of the US Sherman Antitrust Act ("Antitrust Act"), the CEA, the US Racketeer Influenced and Corrupt Organizations Act ("RICO") and various state laws by manipulating USD LIBOR rates.
-The Company itself has been named as a defendant in one class action and in a number of the individual actions.

-The proposed class actions purported to be brought on behalf of (among others) plaintiffs that (i) engaged in USD LIBOR-linked over-the-counter transactions ("OTC Class"); (ii) purchased USD LIBOR-linked financial instruments on an exchange ("Exchange-Based Class"); (iii) purchased USD LIBOR-linked debt securities ("Debt Securities Class"); (iv) purchased adjustable-rate mortgages linked to USD LIBOR ("Homeowner Class"); or (v) issued loans linked to USD LIBOR ("Lender Class").
+The complaints are substantially similar and allege, among other things, that BPLC, BBPLC, the Company and other financial institutions individually and collectively violated provisions of the US Sherman Antitrust Act ("Antitrust Act"), the CEA, the US Racketeer Influenced and Corrupt Organizations Act ("RICO"), the Securities Exchange Act of 1934 and various state laws by manipulating USD LIBOR rates.
+Certain of the proposed class actions have been settled.
+Claims purportedly brought on behalf of plaintiffs that (i) engaged in USD LIBOR-linked over-the-counter transactions; (ii) purchased USD LIBOR-linked financial instruments on an exchange; (iii) purchased USD LIBOR-linked debt securities; or (iv) issued loans linked to USD LIBOR have been settled for \$120 million, \$20 million, \$7.1 million and \$4 million respectively.
+The settlements remain subject to final court approval and/or the right of class members to opt out of the settlement and to seek to file their own claims.

-The lawsuits seek unspecified damages with the exception of five lawsuits, in which the plaintiffs are seeking a combined total in excess of \$1,250 million in actual damages against all defendants, including BBPLC, plus punitive damages.
+The remaining putative class actions and individual actions seek unspecified damages with the exception of five lawsuits, in which the plaintiffs are seeking a combined total in excess of \$1,250 million in actual damages against all defendants, including BBPLC, plus punitive damages.
 Some of the lawsuits also seek trebling of damages under the Antitrust Act and RICO.